Loading...

 • printenv : Prints environment variables for the current session.

-• env : Displays the current environment; also commonly used to run a command with a modified environment.
+• env : Displays the current environment.

-• export NAME=value : Sets a variable in the current shell and exports it to child processes.
+• export <name>=<value> : Sets a variable in the current shell and exports it to child processes.

-• echo $NAME : Prints the current value of an environment variable.
+• echo $<name> : Prints the current value of an environment variable.

-• echo 'export NAME=value' >> ~/.bashrc : Appends a variable export to ~/.bashrc so it is set automatically in new interactive shells.
+• echo 'export <name>=<value>' >> ~/.bashrc : Persists a variable for new interactive shells.

-• >> appends to the file without overwriting existing content.
+• >> : Appends to the file without overwriting existing content.

-• unset NAME : Removes a variable from the current shell session.
+• unset <name> : Removes a variable from the current shell session.